Eslorex/Toggle-Variable-Visibility-in-Unity-Inspector/README.md

-# Toggle Variable Visibility for ANY script in Inspector
+# Toggle Variable Visibility for ANY script and ANY variable in Inspector

 - Toggles Variables Visibility in Unity Inspector and works for ANY script and ANY variable in Unity.